Propel

-Propel continues to say that this project is unrelated to windmills or BESS facilities, But the saying at the top of the picture tells it all.
-"A transmission Solution to Propel New York State's Renewable Energy Future.
+Propel continues to say that this project is unrelated to windmills or BESS facilities, but the saying at the top of the picture tells it all.
+"Bringing Wind Energy to Your Home"

 Transmission lines connect power sources (powerplants, windmills, batteries) with the distribution network (the power lines to homes and businesses).
 Why do we need this change?
 Because the sources are moving from onshore powerplants to offshore windmills.
-That change requires a whole new 'backbone' to move the power to us, as well as move power to upstate New York.
+That change requires a whole new 'backbone' to move all the excess power to upstate New York.

 The windmills in the Atlantic will be sending power all the way upstate and connect with similar projects to interconnect all of NYS.
 If the power sources didn't change location, much of this would be unnecessary, although the existing infrastructure is getting old.